rashadgaines/ahns-eval/README.md

 **NOTE: These views are solely my own and do not reflect the opinions or influence of my employer, xAI..**

-# Aesthetic Harmony and Novelty Score (AHNS) Evaluation
+# AHNS Eval: Measuring Image Generation Models on Aesthetic Harmony and Novelty.

 ## Abstract